 Understandably, not every brand can make grand gestures.
 The key is maintaining a dialogue with customers that is sensitive to the current climate and the emotional state of customers, while being mindful of government, World Health Organization, and CDC guidelines.

 There are lessons to be learned from brands whose best intentions backfired.
 We all remember the Kendall Jenner Pepsi scandal, Dodge Ram’s dodgy use of MLK’s voice, and Bud Light’s cringey “up for whatever” campaign.
-And just this week, Reese Witherspoon’s brand Draper James was faced with backlash after offering free dresses to teachers — but not all teachers.

 It’s no secret that brands want to sell their products, and agencies want to get paid to work on advertising those products — but you also don’t want your marketing to come across as pandering or insensitive.
 Ensure your message is saying the right thing, at the right time.
 Think before you send, pay attention to the here and now, and don’t forget to run any and all marketing efforts past many people, to gauge their reactions and ensure that your efforts don’t backfire.